-If set to auto, DNSSEC validation is enabled, and a default trust anchor for the DNS root zone is used.
-If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trusted-keys or managed-keys statement.
-The default is yes.
+If set to auto, DNSSEC validation is enabled and a default trust anchor for the DNS root zone is used.

+If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trust-anchors statement (or the managed-keys or trusted-keys statements, both deprecated).
+If there is no configured trust anchor, validation does not take place.